 Deflationary effect

 As I explained, a surplus can occur because government spending decreases or tax revenue increases.
 Both weaken aggregate demand, creating deflationary pressures in the economy.
-The price level tends to be pushed down and can lead to deflation, where the inflation rate is negative.
+The price level tends to be pushed down, which can lead to deflation, which is a negative inflation rate.

 Reduced government spending means less money is being spent on the wider economy.
 That causes aggregate demand to decline.